Last updated on April 14, 2025

 68000 / 68HC000 Accelerators

-These were early accelerators that either either 68000 CPUs running at a higher clock speed, or the new 68HC000 that required less power.
+These were early accelerators that either either 68000 CPUs running at a higher clock speed, or the newer 68HC000 that required less power.
 For the 128k, 512k, 512ke and Plus they either clipped on top of the CPU (e.g. a Killy Clip) or replaced the existing 68000 CPU.

 Sources: BYTE, Computer World (CW), InfoWorld (IW), MacWeek (WK), MacWorld (MW), MacUser (MU), The Macintosh Buyers Guide (MG), MicroTimes (MT)